euraf/agroforestreeadvice/CONTRIBUTING.md

 AgroforesTreeAdvice can be used either interactively through the shiny app user interface or by querying a model through an URL query.
 The UI allows selecting the desired language, the desired tool, enter the user's site and objectives descriptions (according to the info needed by the specific tool), and then visualise the results
-The URL query can be used to query one model with a set of parameters, and returns a tab-delimited file of the fresult
+The URL query can be used to query one model with a set of parameters, and returns a tab-delimited file of the result

 Contributors can:
 1) Check/correct translations of each tool in their native language